pytest-dev/pytest/doc/en/customize.rst

    By default, pytest will stop searching for ``conftest.py`` files upwards from ``pytest.ini``/``tox.ini``/``setup.cfg`` of the project if any, or up to the file-system root.

+.. confval:: make_parameterize_legacy

+  Alters the behaviour of the ``pytest_make_parametrize_id`` hook function.
+When enabled the hook function will be skipped if it returns any False-like value.
+  When disabled the hook will only be skipped when it returns ``None``.
+Defaults to ``True``.